Groove is in the Hearth

 Do you believe in the Holy Spirit?
 I believe in the Holy Spirit.

-And now the indiculus 'index' itself.
+The indiculus 'index' itself.

 This index is without the book, which has been lost.
 So, we have to judge the book by its cover this time.
-The index is written in Latin, although it contains a few Germanic words that they couldn’t translate in Latin back then, namely nimida (the sanctuary in the forest, and maybe the same spot Tacitus identified), nodfyr (translated as 'holy fire', and considered the oldest Low Franconian/Old Dutch word survived too) and yrias (a kind of run).
+The index is written in Latin, although it contains a few Germanic words that they could not translate in Latin back then, namely nimida (the sanctuary in the forest, and maybe the same spot Tacitus identified), nodfyr (translated as 'holy fire', and considered the oldest Low Franconian/Old Dutch word survived too) and yrias (a kind of run).
 In total 30 rituals and pagan practices are listed.

 de sacrilegio ad sepulchra mortuorum ‘of sacrilege at the graves of the dead’